-It’s the holiday season—a time for decorations and festivities to celebrate the season.
-While we welcome your displays of holiday spirit, it is important to keep safety in mind.
-Here are some guidelines to follow to ensure we all celebrate the season safely.
+Are you planning any Chgristmas or New Years celebrations for your business or nonprofit this year?
+It’s the holiday season, a time for decorations and festivities to celebrate the season.
+Here are some guidelines to follow to ensure that your organization celebrate the season safely.

 Decorations: